ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 3. All successfully formed teams will be published after the Registration Phase.
 4. Only the 32 potentially strongest countries will participate.
 The potential strength of a country is determined by the online statistics of all valid candidates.
    - If the amount of registered countries is below 32, the number might be reduced to 24, 20 or 16.
 The aim is always to let as many countries participate as possible!
-5. Mapset selectors may not participate as a player in this tournament.
+5. Mapset selectors may not participate as players in this tournament.

 ### Stage Instructions